Park Street Gate

 Photo: Qmin, CC BY-SA 3.0.

-The Royal Pavilion and surrounding gardens is a Grade I listed former royal residence located in Brighton, England.
+The Royal Pavilion and its surrounding gardens form a Grade I listed former royal residence in Brighton, England.
 Beginning in 1787, it was built in three stages as a seaside retreat for George, Prince of Wales, who became the Prince Regent in 1811, and King George IV in 1820.
-Royal Pavilion is situated 2,500 feet west of Park Street Gate And Attached Walls And Piers And Railings.
+Royal Pavilion is situated 2,500 feet west of Park Street Gate.

 Queen’s Park